omeka/omeka-s-enduser/docs/content/resource-template.md

 **Note**: users working with the template will be able to toggle the visibility of this property on a case-by-case basis.

 Using the "Data type" dropdown, you can designate the data types for the property.
-Whichever you choose will be automatically loaded once someone selects that resource Type and they will only be able to use these data type for the element when using this resource template.
+Whichever you choose will be automatically loaded once someone selects that resource type and they will only be able to use these data type for the element when using this resource template.

   - Text: textual and/or HTML input.
   - URI: a link with label.